gvwilson/fiction/in-heck/index.md

 "I was wondering when that would arrive."
-He opened the breadbox on the counter behind him, took out a butternut cookie, and offered it to Maddie.
+He opened the breadbox on the counter behind him, took out a butternut cookie, and offered it to Maddy.

 "What's this for?" she asked.